 One of the toughest tasks we face as traders is timing when and where large reversals will begin.

-We all want to get into those massive trends that last for weeks and weeks, of course we do we.
-But accomplishing that is easier said than done, especially for new traders who lack experience in the markets.
+We all want to get into those massive trends that last for weeks and months, of course we do we.
+But accomplishing that is easier said than done, especially for new traders who lack time and experience in the markets.

 Luckily, I’m here to help…

 In this post, I’m going to teach you 5 powerful reversal patterns.

 These 5 patterns will help you spot when and where a reversal could take place, both in the short term (i.e small reversals) and the huge long-term trend reversals that last for days, weeks, or months.

 In Forex, reversal patterns serve as vital chart formations.
 These pop up when the market’s underlying psychology hints at price moving in the opposite direction.